Skip to content

 shell

-asdf local <name> system
+asdf set <name> system

-# asdf local python system
+# asdf set python system

 View Current Version